Courses

 3 units, requires HORT-110 (may be taken concurrently) or equivalent

 This course introduces the identification and uses of common plants in the California landscape that are of special interest in the summer or fall.
-Topics include native and introduced plant identification, growth habits, cultural and environmental requirements, uses in the landscape.
-Plants emphasized will come from the current California Association of Nurseries & Garden Centers (CANGC) and Professional Landcare Network (PLANET) Certification Tests Plant Lists.
+Topics include native and introduced plant identification, growth habits, cultural and environmental requirements, and uses in the landscape.
+Plants emphasized will come from the current California Association of Nurseries and Garden Centers (CANGC) and Professional Landcare Network (PLANET) Certification Tests Plant Lists.

 HORT-151: Controlled Environment Growing (CEG): Methods of Plant Production